tsat0002/pisa-teacher-proficiency-analysis/README.md

 * **R:** Folder containing set up R script with packages used in the LSAY_EDA quarto document.
 In the source repository linked up, included are R scripts that were utilised for other parts in the wider report, but not specific to my contribution to the project (01-dummy_charts.R and 03-lsay.R).

 * **LSAY_EDA.qmd:** The Quarto document containing the LSAY/PISA data analysis.
 This Quarto document contains all the code used for my analysis with some description surrounding the code for readability.
+Ensure relevant data is downloaded to successfully knit this document (view below).

 * **report.qmd:** Contains my report content based on the analysis and my contributions to the project.